daehkim/pair-trading/README.md

 ![total assets](https://raw.githubusercontent.com/daehkim/pair-trading/master/pictures/total_assets.png)

 ### Linear Regression with Kalman Filter
-We also used kalman filter as an online linear regression method.
-The idea is to assume linear relationship between the prices of the related assets.
+We also used Kalman filter as an online linear regression method.
+(We used qstrader platform for backtesting and implementation)The idea is to assume linear relationship between the prices of the related assets.
 We keep updating the relationship at each step on testing data based on the previous results instead of traditional machine learning approach.
 At each step we take actions upon excessive deviation from the predicted price and the real price.
-(We use one standard deviation as threshold from domain experience.)
 The idea is to assume future convergence of the related stocks' prices.
-We have included results of some of the stocks.
+Included below are results of some of the pairs.
-Not all of them are satisfying.
-Rather some even would suffer significant losses over the testing period.
-The result from the overall portfolio is not as promising as traditional linear would otherwise provide.
-This is probably because the traditional model keys in more prior information related to the assets' volatility and relationship while the online method assume no such prior.
-Using a pre-assumed threshold from domain experience would not take in enough intrinsic relationship between the underlying assets which could otherwise provide more insights on the timing of execution.
+Not all of them are satisfying and, rather, some even would suffer significant losses over the testing period.
+The portfolio as whole, however, has decent performance.
+We searched through possible action threshold pairs to find the optimal performance upon testing.

 #### Each pair's assets kalman filter